CAESAR-Radi/SOVS-Net/README.md

 ## 📢 News

-- **[Revision Update]** A revised version of the manuscript has been submitted after major revision.
+- **[Revision Update]** A revised version of the manuscript has been submitted in response to the latest reviewer comments.
+(September 2026)
-- **[Planned Release]** The code and the **SAR-OVSeg** dataset will be made publicly available in this repository upon paper acceptance.
+- **[Planned Release]** The official implementation of **SOVS-Net** and the **SAR-OVSeg** benchmark will be made publicly available in this repository upon paper acceptance.

 > 🚧 Note: This repository is currently under construction.
+The complete implementation and benchmark resources are being prepared for public release.

 ## 🧭 Overview